-Even though significant progress on remedial actions has been undertaken on the pre-existing material weakness identified in 2020 and remedial plans have been developed for identified significant deficiencies, we cannot be certain that our internal controls over financial reporting will ensure that we design, implement and maintain adequate controls over our financial processes and reporting in the future.Our failure to implement newly required or improved controls or to adapt our controls, or difficulties encountered in their operation, could prevent us from meeting our financial reporting obligations or result in a restatement of previously disclosed financial statements.
-These financial reporting obligations include filing our periodic reports with the SEC on a timely basis and maintaining compliance with applicable New York Stock Exchange (NYSE) listing requirements.
+We cannot be certain that our internal controls over financial reporting will become effective or ensure that we design, implement and maintain adequate controls over our financial processes and reporting in the future.
+If we continue to fail to implement newly required or improved controls or to adapt our controls, or difficulties encountered in their operation, could prevent us from meeting our financial reporting obligations or result in a restatement of previously disclosed financial statements.
+These financial reporting obligations include filing our periodic reports with the US Securities and Exchange Commission

+(SEC) on a timely basis and maintaining compliance with applicable New York Stock Exchange (NYSE) listing requirements.

-In addition, material weaknesses and significant deficiencies, and any resulting restatements, could require additional remedial measures, including additional personnel and system changes which could be costly and time consuming and also could subject us to regulatory scrutiny and to litigation which could have a material adverse effect on our business and our reputation.
+In addition, material weaknesses and any resulting restatements, could require additional remedial measures, including additional personnel and system changes which could be costly and time consuming and also could subject us to regulatory scrutiny and to litigation which could have a material adverse effect on our business and our reputation.

-Furthermore, if we are unable to maintain an effective system of internal controls over financial reporting or disclosure controls and procedures, investors may lose confidence in the reliability of our financial statements and this may have an adverse impact on investors' ability to make decisions about their investment.
+Furthermore, if we are unable to maintain an effective system of internal controls over financial reporting or disclosure controls and procedures, investors may lose confidence in the reliability of our financial statements, and this may have an adverse impact on investors' ability to make decisions about their investment.

-Certain factors may result in the recognition of an impairment charge, which could negatively impact our financial condition
+Certain factors may result in the recognition of an impairment charge, which could negatively impact our financial position

-An impairment risk arises as a result of one or more uncertainties when preparing the financial statements, such as:
+An impairment risk may continue to materialise as a result of one or more uncertainties when preparing the financial statements, such as but not limited to: